So you landed on this page.

 - Due to low file maintenance, it saves time for web designers and is more efficient for content management.
 The use of dynamic XML made the high volume of content look reasonable avoiding any lag.

 - DHTML suffers from browser compatibility.
-What works for Netscape may not work on IE. If you don’t make compatibility check while writing codes, the output may be a mess.
+What works for Netscape may not work on IE. If you don’t make a compatibility check while writing codes, the output may be a mess.

 - It was mainly used for animation on web pages.
 However, due to the problem of web languages, DHTML didn’t perform too well with every platform.